Ok, so this is a quick FAQ with the most asked questions about my haunt.

 - Figure out where your projector is going to be.

-- Set your laptop to the native resolution of your projector and turn on video mirroring.
+- Set your laptop screen to the native resolution of your projector and turn on video mirroring.

 - Launch your drawing program and create a new document that is the native resolution of your projector and screen.